 As expressed in the University's Statement on Religious Observances, Drexel University "supports an environment that respects the religious observances of others and is committed to making every reasonable effort to accommodate the religious observances of instructors, students and professional staff."

 Housing and Dining Accommodations (For Students)

-Students who wish to request religious accommodations pertaining to housing or dining should submit a request form, including a letter from a spiritual advisor explaining the rationale behind the request.
-Students should be proactive and request such accommodations in a timely manner.
-Please note that if a student requests an accommodation after prior use of housing or dining without such an accommodation, the student may be asked to clarify or explain the change in circumstances prompting the request.
-For timelines and other details, please review this Accommodations Requests webpage.
+Students who wish to request religious accommodations pertaining to housing and/or dining must complete the Housing/Dining Accommodation.
+Please provide as much detail as possible.
+At the student’s discretion, they may attach a letter from their spiritual advisor to provide additional information in support of this request.
+Students must be proactive and request such accommodations in a timely manner.
+Please note that if a student requests an accommodation after prior use of housing and/or dining services without such an accommodation, the student may be asked to clarify or explain the change in circumstances prompting the request.
+For timelines and other details, please review Business Services’ Accommodations Requests webpage.

 Academic Accommodations (For Students)